ideaves/ES_FiveFactor/README.md

 # ES_FiveFactor
 Python for LSTM/TF on five time series.
 Initial results indicate that it's worth investing in making this approach into a python module, so I've gone ahead and tidied it up.
+Just drop in *.py, and a csv file with periodic data (5 minute assumptions may be partly baked in, and require a fix), for about 35000 time periods formatted like CurrentBars.csv.
+Decimal or fractional bond prices should work fine.

-This takes prices for five asset classes: stocks, US currency, Treasury bonds, gold, and Bitcoin, and inputs lagged values (one current, and eleven lagged) into a Tensorflow LSTM model.
-To do that effectively, preserving the floating point nature of the pricing data, various bespoke normalizations had to be done, including one to preserve a single-mode centralized distribution (without excessive skewness).
+This takes prices for five asset classes: stocks (E-mini futures), US currency, Treasury bonds, gold, and Bitcoin, and inputs lagged values (one current, and eleven lagged) into a Tensorflow LSTM model.
+To do that effectively, preserving the floating point nature of the pricing data, a bespoke normalization had to be done, using asymmetric Winsorization to create an output range symmetric around zero, for the supervisory series.

 The data for this are frankly, insufficient on their own to meaningfully drive an ANN-based model of this size, even with in excess of 30k five-minute observations, easily enough to determine parameters, but not to